 If you’re looking after a child under the age of 16, or a qualifying young person under the age of 20, you qualify for the child element.
-This entitles you to:
+In 2021-22, this entitles you to:

 You can only claim the child element for a maximum of two children, unless an exemption, such as a multiple birth applies, or you’ve adopted.

 If your child has a long-term health condition or is disabled, you might be entitled to one of the following disabled child elements.
 In 2021-22 this entitles you to:

 Childcare costs element

 If you’re working you can get up to 85% of your childcare costs paid for, in 2021-22 this is worth up to a maximum of £646.35 per month for one child, or £1,108.04 per month for two or more children.

 Both of you must be working if you’re claiming as a couple unless the non-working partner: